walterrowe/magick-frames/README.md

 You can download and set up Magick Frames in 5-10 minutes.

 # December 2024 Update

+Support is added for EXIF / IPTC placeholders in text-based watermarks.

 The following new options add solid border styles.